 Photo Credit: Mario Tama/Getty Image

-On Saturday, the Omaha based conglomerate, Berkshire Hathaway, reported its highest ever quarterly operating profit.
-With this massive increase in Q2 operating earnings, Warren Buffet’s cash cow has grown to nearly $150 Bn in operating profit.
-This unprecedented growth has yielded a $36 Bn net profit for the company.
+On Saturday, the Omaha based conglomerate, Berkshire Hathaway, reported some of its highest numbers in terms of both cash and operating income.
+With a massive increase in their Q2 cash account, Warren Buffet’s cash pile has grown to nearly $150 Bn and a YoY 6.6% growth in operating revenue (EBIT).
+The company’s unprecedented growth has also yielded a $36 Bn in net profit for the company based on both rising interest rates — warranting higher premiums — as well as cuts in ad costs.

 Berkshire also appeared to remain wary of high stock prices as U.S. equities extended their rally.

-During the second quarter it sold $8 Bn more stocks than it bought and repurchased less of its own stock, and it ended June with a near-record $147.4 Bn of cash, an overall 38% increase in earnings.
+During the second quarter it sold $8 Bn more stocks than it bought and repurchased less of its own stock.
+Berkshire ended June with a near-record $147.4 Bn cash balance, an overall 38% increase in earnings.

 Buffett’s 5.8% stake in Apple (AAPL) continues to be the backbone of Berkshire’s equity portfolio.
 Apple has been a leader of this year’s market rally, surging 50% in the first half of the year.
 That’s added $26.6 Bn to Buffett’s stake, which at the end of the quarter totaled $177.6 Bn and made up 50% of Berkshire’s equity investments.